-I just recently optimized 2.9k images for a local store e-commerce website.
+I recently optimized 2.9k image, that’s 3000 images, bulk automated optimization..
+To help a local store e-commerce website.
 In an attempt to migrate and increase ranking.

 Learning Tableau desktop and Need to speed up your workbook?